techcommons/Tech-Scholars/README.md

   src="LINK TO VIDEO"> // e.g., src="https://www.youtube.com/embed/XXX">
 </iframe>
 ```
-Placeholder images should be similarly uploaded to the GitHub repository or an alternate site of your choice.
+Placeholder images should be similarly uploaded to the GitHub repository or an external site of your choice.
 Example formats are shown below.
 ```
 <h5>GAME NAME</h5>
 <p>by STUDENT NAMES</p>